-Youth Services Assistant (full-time)
+Youth Services Assistant (part-time) – Bowling Green.

 - You are an explorer; you are out on the floor with patrons as they journey through the library.

 - You help customers sign up for a library program, find materials, use the 3-D printer, search a reference database, download e-books, and so much more.

 - You are a good listener with lots of patience.

 - You are a team player and think quickly on your feet.
 You can juggle multiple tasks at once.

 - You serve as host, role model, and safety monitor – you maintain a safe environment for all those visiting the library.

 - You are a wizard at teaching patrons how to use technology, from e-books to databases.

 - You design and implement library events and learning opportunities that create magical, transformative experiences for children and teens.
 You can implement an engaging, high-quality story-time as well as an intriguing after-school program for teens – all in record time.